maxbarshay/Neural-Network-From-Scratch/README.txt

-There are four files of interest in this submission.
+There are four files in this submission.

 The first is Feature Engineering.ipynb, which contains our feature engineering.